-The Inner Patriarch is a self, in the same way that the Pleaser, the Critic, the Responsible Parent, the Rational Mind and the Vulnerable Child are selves.
+The Inner Patriarch is a self, in the same way that the Pleaser, the Inner Critic, the Inner Responsible Parent, the Rational Mind and the Vulnerable Inner Child are selves.
 Our selves are the fundamental building blocks that make up our psyche.

 He is interesting because he is not really disowned in the same way that, for example, your spontaneous self might be disowned if you are identified with having control over your life in every way.
 Sidra Stone describes the Inner Patriarch as living in the shadows because even if he is not a part of your primary self system, he is still lurking nearby, influencing you in all areas of your life.

 How the Inner Patriarch Judges Us and Other Women

 One of the ways the Inner Patriarch affects women is to pass judgment about everything we do – from his patriarchal perspective.
 So the negativity you feel about your choices as a woman comes from your internal Inner Patriarch.